 Mariama Aregbesola, BA, BSW, RSW

 After living in various parts of Africa, Western Europe, Western and Eastern Canada, Mariama and her family now call Fredericton home.
-She has past experience as an administrator and supporter of families within her community, subscribing deeply to the adage: it takes a village to raise a child.
+She is an experienced administrator and supporter of families within her community, subscribing deeply to the adage: it takes a village to raise a child.
 Mariama is a graduate of Dalhousie University School of Social Work and greatly enjoys continuing her learning through a variety of formal and informal opportunities.
-Mariama is an advocate dedicated to ensuring that all people from all walks of life feel welcome and safe in spaces she shares within the community.
+Mariama is an advocate dedicated to ensuring that all people from all walks of life feel welcome and she is passionate about creating safe spaces for her clients and within her community.

-Mariama has great respect for empowerment, narrative, strength-based and client-centered approaches to practice.
+Mariama has great respect for empowerment, narrative, strength-based and client-centred approaches to practice.
 She provides service to a variety of client groups including individuals, youths, and families.
-Mariama honors her clients by ensuring they feel confident and free to make decisions and take steps forward in their life plans at their individual pace.
+Mariama honours her clients by ensuring they feel confident and free to make decisions and take steps forward in their life plans at their individual pace.

 Haven for Hope is pleased to be affiliated with:

 Bruce Van Stone at Bruce Van Stone Counselling Services

 Judy Muir at Soul Care Resource Centre Inc.